Rockvilla Tours - Shetland

 The Northern Isles - Yell and Unst.
 This would be a (long) full day out, including two ferry journeys each way, but there is a lot to see – strange green rocks, Viking remains, unique wild flowers, the UK’s most Northerly beach/post office/pub/castle etc etc, and the best bus stop in Britain.
 Ponies and Birds of course.
 Hermaness Nature Reserve and Britain’s most Northerly point.

-If you are interested, we should chat by email and I can put something together.
-To give you an idea on pricing, a half day tour for two people is £120 (this includes incidentals – admission fees, ferry fares, but not lunch) and a full day tour for two people is £200.
+If you are interested, we should chat by email and Jeff can put something together.
+To give you an idea on pricing, a half day tour for two people is £140 (this includes incidentals – admission fees, ferry fares, but not lunch) and a full day tour for two people is £220, this includes incidentals and lunch.